mozerpol/NotesFromLearning/ExperimentsWithFPGA/3/README.md

 - if on *B* we have high state, then we increment our counter
 - if on *B* we have low state, then we decrement our counter

-If we sum this informations we conclude that we must create bidirectional counter.
+If we sum this informations we conclude that we must create **bidirectional counter**.

 | ![image](https://user-images.githubusercontent.com/43972902/134664888-5110982d-a6b6-450e-ba25-6d105695b171.png) |
 |:--:|